chriskolb/SDDR-Species/README.md

 ## Description of Repository

 This repository contains code and data for the analysis of multiple triatomine (e.g., kissing bugs) species in South and Middle America that act as vector species for the parasitic protozoan <em>Trypanosoma cruzi</em>, a pathogen responsible for one of the most burdensome neglected tropical diseases, <em>American Trypanosomiasis</em> or Chagas disease.
 The diagram below shows the coarse structure of this repository (a more detailed structure is included later).
-The three main folders for the general SDDR (single-species, pooled, multi-species) variants are self-contained and function independently, each endowed with their own `**deepregression**` repo folder and the variant-specific data set(s).
+The three main folders for the general SDDR (single-species, pooled, multi-species) variants are self-contained and function independently, each endowed with their own **`deepregression`** repo folder and the variant-specific data set(s).
 The scripts themselves call further auxiliary scripts for data pre-processing and the compiling the model formulas.
-Making use of the packages `**deepregression**` and `**mastergrids**` contained in the repo folders, the scripts take the data sets in the data folder as input and save output to an empty "temp" folder.
-Pre-computed results are already included in the folders indicated by the diagram below.
+Making use of the packages **`deepregression`** and **`mastergrids`** contained in the repo folders, the scripts take the data sets in the data folder as input and save output to an empty "temp" folder.
+Pre-computed results are already included in the locations indicated by the diagram below.

 <p align="center">
 <img align="center" src="readme-files/sddr-species-structure.png" alt="drawing" width="1300"/>